 Ladder takes a different approach to life insurance, offering term coverage that can be adjusted as your needs change.
-The product is affordable and many applicants can get coverage online.
-If you need a health check, it will be provided at no cost to you at your home or office.
+The product is affordable and applicants applying for up to $3M can get coverage online, if qualified.
+If applying for more than $3M and you need a health check, it will be provided at no cost to you at your home or office.
 Ladder is best for younger people who want term coverage that comes with the option to adjust the death benefit later on.

 - Pros & Cons

 Great customer service reviews on third-party websites

 Flexible coverage that can be adjusted later on

 Issued by insurance providers rated A or better by AM Best

 Affordable coverage for high-value policies comparable to other online providers

 Not rated in J.D.
 Power’s 2020 Life Insurance Study

 - Ladder life insurance policies are issued by Allianz Life Insurance Company of New York in New York and Fidelity Security Life Insurance Company® Kansas City, MO across the rest of the nation.

 - Ladder only offers term policies, and premiums are most competitive for young people in good health purchasing high-value policies.